astropy/astroquery/README.rst

   astroquery.__citation__

-In addition you may also want to refer to specific versions of the package.
+In addition, you may also want to refer to specific versions of the package.
 We create a separate Zenodo DOI for each version, they can be looked up at the following `Zenodo page <https://doi.org/10.5281/zenodo.591669>`__